 We assessed monthly detection rates for structures within the Phase 1 fencing completed fall 2022.
-The before-after-control-impact design provided strong evidence that animals were dramatically increasing their use of the Loop and Loop CP overhead structures following fencing (Figure 11).
-Carbon bridge, which is small structure with limited potential as a crossing site due to low overhead dimensions, generally saw little use before fencing and we continued to detect minimal use following fencing.
-Compared to pre-fencing levels, wildlife detection rates increased post-fencing at the Loop and Loop CP overhead structures by 260% and 140%, respectively.
+The before-after-control-impact design provided strong evidence that animals were dramatically increasing their use of the Carbon, Loop and Loop CP overhead structures following fencing (Figure 11).
+Carbon bridge, which is a small structure with limited potential as a crossing site due to low overhead dimensions, but even this structure saw a more than doubling in crossing rates post fencing.
+Compared to pre-fencing levels, wildlife detection rates increased post-fencing at the Carbon, Loop, and Loop CP overhead structures by 134%, 225% and 118%, respectively.

-Generally, common species such as deer and elk consistently increases their use of the structures following fencing, often exceeding detection rates found at control cameras (Figure 12).
-However, with only a year of data post fencing and some animals having low detection rates (0-3 detections per month) we are just starting to get a sense of how fencing is changing the use of these structures.
+Generally, most species increased their use of the structures following fencing, often exceeding detection rates found at control cameras (Figure 12).
+However, with only two years of data post fencing and some animals having low detection rates (0-3 detections per month) we are just starting to get a sense of how fencing is changing the use of these structures.
 Future years of monitoring on these sites and assessment of future phases will provide more robust insights.